-The following sets forth certain information, as of June 16, 2023, concerning the persons who serve as our directors and executive officers.
-Unless the context otherwise requires, all references in this section to "we", "our", and "the Company" are intended to mean CXApp Inc.
+The following sets forth certain information, as of May 24, 2023, concerning the persons who serve as our directors and executive officers.
+Unless the context otherwise requires, all references in this section to "we", "us", "our", and "the Company" are intended to mean CXApp Inc.